nygman/hscript/README.md

 ## Android tips
 You can write rules for Android, but you cannot write rules ON Android (there is no proper development environment).
-In the next few days we will change the Smart creation and editing section to display all of the hscripts within a package, regardless of the OS, so you can view Android hscripts on Windows.
-For now, create on your PC and share the rule with yourself to test on Android.
+Create Android hscripts on your PC and share the link with yourself to test on Android.
+When you modify the hscript, your Android client will automatically receive the updated hscript.

 ## Recommend changes and feedback
 We would love your help to make the Hola API and hscript even better!